 My name is Octavio Campos Salles and I am a professional photographer from Brazil.
-I was born in São Paulo in 1979 and now live with my wife and 9 year old boy (and a dog) in the island of Ilhabela, off the SE coast.
-Since childhood I’ve been very attracted to nature, collecting crabs and other critters at the beach, geckos in the city, frogs in wetlands, surfing, snorkeling, walking the forest trails, etc. Soon I got a taste for sport fishing, and took it quite seriously for some years, even appearing on the cover of the North American magazine “Wild on the Fly” in 2004.
+I was born in São Paulo in 1979 and live with my wife and 9 year old boy (and a dog) on the island of Ilhabela, off the SE coast.
+Since childhood I’ve been very attracted to nature, collecting crabs and other critters at the beach, frogs in wetlands, surfing, snorkeling, walking the forest trails, etc. Soon I got a taste for sport fishing, and took it quite seriously for some years, even appearing on the cover of North American magazine “Wild on the Fly” in 2004.
 My fly fishing trips throughout Brazil (and abroad, I fished a lot in Florida too) eventually turned into a job, taking clients from all over the world to the Amazon to catch big Peacock Bass in remote waters.
 I worked with this for nearly 8 years, which was a very good experience in guiding tours.